 Cannelloni

 To trim the sheets of pasta into cannelloni sheets, cut the sheets into rectangles measuring 5 x 4 inches (about 12 x 10 cm).
-Then lay the cannelloni rectangles out on a flat surface and place filling (approx 3-4 tbsp or 75 g per tube) along the center of the cannelloni sheet.
+Then lay the cannelloni rectangles out on a flat surface and place filling (approx 3-4 tablespoon or 75 g per tube) along the center of the cannelloni sheet.
 Roll the long ends together so that they overlap about ½ inch (1-2 cm).
 Then add extra filling to the ends so that the cannelloni is filled completely.

 Spaghetti